Pharap/TicTacCurly/README.md

 # TicTacCurly
 tic tac toe game for arduboy 1-2 player

-a on title page takes you to player select (1 or 2) left or right adjusts the number of players then a takes you to the game

-left right up or down moves , a places an x or an o

-rules are standard
+from title screen press a for player select

+on player select to keep the default 1 player press b or press left to change to two player then b to confirm and play

+in the game play screen, player X goes first (in 1 player game, you are X) up down left and right moves the cursor, and a places your X or O

+get 3 in a row in any way to win,

+there is no win screen but
+X WIN and O WIN are counted as are TIES

+if x wins o goes first in the next round, and if o wins x goes first next.

+its a simple game, the ai is as minimal as possible but enjoy